marcosgustavo7/User_Management_System/README.md

 **php artisan key:generate**

-### Create the SQLite File
-Create a "database.sqlite" file in the "database" folder.
-You can create this file manually or by using the following command in the Command Prompt:

-**cd database**

-**echo > database.sqlite**

 ### Migrate and Populate the Database
-Run the migrations to create the database tables:
+I've decided to keep the **database.sqlite** file (file where the SQL data is kept) in the "database" folder for an easy use of the application, so you just need to Run the migrations to create the database tables:

 **php artisan migrate**